Skilled Illinois Criminal Defense Attorneys Representing Those Charged with Drug Possession

 We Win Drug Cases Other Lawyers Said Were Impossible

 Don't be pressured into pleading guilty to a drug charge.
-Contact a Chicago drug crimes defense lawyer at the law offices of Michael T. Norris and John W. Callahan today.
+Contact a Chicago drug crimes defense lawyer at the law offices of John W. Callahan, Ltd. today.
 We offer a free case evaluation.